Esther Valentine: Casting and character creation

 Linder was hired to play a "one-day, one-line role".
 The actress remained on recurring until 1985, when she was offered a contract.
 In the beginning, the character remained unnamed.
 Jeanne Cooper, who portrayed Katherine, coined the name "Esther" when she began calling the character that "out of the blue".
 Linder said: "Then other people started calling me that and the writers picked up on it.
 That's how Esther was born."
 A national contest was held to give Esther a surname, the options picked by the public were: "Valentine" and "Diamond", with Linder picking Valentine.

 Linder and her character crossed over to The Bold and the Beautiful in a 5-day story arc along with the character of Lauren Fenmore.
 Linder’s appearances on The Bold and the Beautiful were October 25 to 31, 2023.

-Throughout her entire tenure on the soap opera, Linder has continued to work as a flight attendant for the United Airlines.
+Throughout her entire tenure on the soap opera, Linder has continued to work as a flight attendant for United Airlines.

 Character development

 Linder has described the character of Esther as a "very loyal and very giving person", adding: "She gets run over and people take advantage of her."
-This dynamic reflects broader literary tropes of self-sacrificing female characters whose kindness is exploited, a theme explored in feminist critiques of modern storytelling.